Skip to content

 • ft-sdk >= 1.6.7

-The SDK automatically adapts to this issue.
+The SDK adapts automatically to this issue under non-manual settings scenarios.

 Feedback